Zenless Zone Zero

-Zenless Zone Zero (Note: Also abbreviated as ZZZ or sometimes shortened to "Triple Z". 绝区零 (Jué Qū Líng, Absolute Zone Zero)) is a free-to-play action role-playing game developed and published by miHoYo.
+Zenless Zone Zero (Note: Abbreviated as ZZZ or sometimes "Triple Z". 绝区零 (Jué Qū Líng, Absolute Zone Zero)) is a free-to-play action role-playing game developed and published by miHoYo.
 It was released outside mainland China by HoYoverse.

 Zenless Zone Zero was released on Windows, iOS, Android and PlayStation 5 on July 4, 2024.
 A port for Xbox Series X/S was released on June 6, 2025.
-It received mixed reviews from critics, with praise of its gameplay, soundtrack, animation and characters.
+It received generally positive reviews from critics, with praise of its gameplay, soundtrack, animation and characters.